-Let’s be honest: A clogged garbage disposal is just ewwww.
-First, there’s the mystery smell.
-Then there’s the inconvenience of a slow-draining sink, complete with bits and pieces of yesterday’s breakfast floating around in there.
+Let’s be honest: A clogged garbage disposal or garbage disposal backing up is just ewwww.
+First, there’s the mystery smell that signals your garbage disposal clogged.
+Then there’s the inconvenience of a slow-draining sink of your garbage disposal clogged, complete with bits and pieces of yesterday’s breakfast floating around in there.
 Gross.

 Garbage disposals back up for plenty of reasons—including these top three.

 File this problem under “things they should have taught us before we became adults but didn’t because, instead, they wanted to see how fast we could run a mile.”

 Way too many homeowners use their garbage disposals as a replacement for their trash cans, putting everything and anything down that poor drain.
 But there are definitely some things you should never, ever expect your disposal to deal with: